Fatimazuhra130/AIFoodBlogs---Food-Image-to-Recipe-Generation-Web-Application/README.md

 4. Workflow:

-User Registration and Authentication: AIFoodBlogs provides a seamless user experience with secure registration and authentication processes facilitated by the Django admin panel.
 Image Upload: Users upload images of food items they wish to explore recipes for via the frontend interface.
 Image Processing: Uploaded images undergo sophisticated image processing techniques to extract essential features such as ingredients and cooking methods.
 Recipe Generation: The processed image data is then fed into the AI model deployed on Streamlit.
 The model utilizes its machine learning algorithms to suggest suitable recipes based on the input images.